Germany means ‘genuine, of the same parents’ and is called Deutschland in German. Its capital is Berlin and the official language is German.

 Humans settled in northern Europe about 10,000 years ago, after the last Ice Age.
-The first language similar to modern German was about 5,000 years ago.
-It took thousands of years before Germany was actually created.
+The first language similar to modern German developed around 5,000 years ago.

 Early Germany was a made up of a whole lot of small states ruled by dukes and kings.
 In 1871 it was all united by Otto von Bismarck.

 This led to World War I in 1914 and Germany lost the war to Britain, France and the United States.

 Adolf Hitler and his Nazi Party came to power in 1933, as they promised to make Germany great again.
 Hitler started World War II.

 In 1989, East Germany opened its borders, the Cold War ended and East and West Germany were pulled together again in 1990.
 People from many foreign countries streamed into Germany.

 Germany has been called the “Land of Poets and Thinkers” especially for its famous composers like Bach, Brahms, Schumann, Wagner and Beethoven.

 They invited the whole town of Munich to a party.
 Every year since then, people celebrate the occasion with the Oktoberfest with a lot of music and dancing.

 Germany is known for it’s cars, trucks, boats and electronics.
 Some of the most famous cars that come out of Germany are BMW, Mercedes-Benz, Audi and Volkswagen. they sure like their cars here!